bcgov/gwa-api/USER-JOURNEY.md

 > **Migrating from OCP3 to OCP4?** Please review the [OCP4-Migration](docs/OCP4-MIGRATION.md) instructions to help with transitioning to OCP4 and the new APS Gateway.

-> **Require mTLS between Gateway and your Upstream Service?** To support mTLS on your Upstream Service, you will need to provide client certificate details and if you want to verify the upstream endpoint then the `ca_certificates` and `tls_verify` is required as well.
+> **Require mTLS between the Gateway and your Upstream Service?** To support mTLS on your Upstream Service, you will need to provide client certificate details and if you want to verify the upstream endpoint then the `ca_certificates` and `tls_verify` is required as well.
 An example:

 ```
 services: